-- (i) the QM-MM coupling term in the Hamiltonian contains the non-bonded interactions, i.e., electrostatic and short-range (van der Waals) forces. - The treatment of the electrostatic interactions varies for different implementations, but the most common is the electrostatic embedding, in which the classical part appears as an external charge distribution (e.g. a set of point charges) in the QM Hamiltonian.
+- the QM-MM coupling term in the Hamiltonian contains the nonbonded interactions, i.e., electrostatic and short-range (van der Waals) forces. - The treatment of the electrostatic interactions varies for different implementations, but the most common is the electrostatic embedding, in which the classical part appears as an external charge distribution (e.g. a set of point charges) in the QM Hamiltonian. - The van der Waals interactions are usually described by a Lennard-Jones potential between QM and MM atoms with values of the parameters characteristic for their atomic type.

-Handling the hybrid term
+Handling the hybrid term: